Home > Press Articles > London Thamesport

 London Thamesport Boosts Short Sea Capacity

 Dutch-based transport company A2B-online Container B.V. has added a fourth weekly sailing on its service between Hutchison Ports London Thamesport and Moerdijk in The Netherlands.
-The new sailing was inaugurated by the A2B Comfort, one of 6 Sietas 151
+The new sailing is inaugurated today (18 April 2018) by the first call of

 London Thamesport Gets Eco-friendly Short Sea Boost